davidwuchn/sheaf/README.md

 Sheaf is a functional language for differentiable computation.
 Inspired by Clojure, it compiles to [StableHLO](https://github.com/openxla/stablehlo) and runs on CPU, Metal GPU, and CUDA via [IREE](https://github.com/iree-org/iree).

-Sheaf ships as a **single native binary** with zero runtime dependencies.
+Sheaf ships as a **single native binary** with zero runtime dependencies, for Linux (x86_64, aarch64) and macOS.

 > **Note:** This is Sheaf V2, a ground-up rewrite in Rust replacing the original Python/JAX implementation while keeping the language and syntax.
-The [website](http://sheaf-lang.org/) will be updated as V2 stabilizes.

 ### Goals

 - **Clojure paradigm**: homoiconicity, immutability, minimalist syntax
-- **Native hardware performance**: compiles to StableHLO, executes via IREE on CPU/GPU/TPU
+- **Native hardware performance**: compiles to StableHLO, executes via IREE on CPU, Metal GPU, and CUDA.
 - **JIT compilation**: pure functions are automatically compiled and dispatched to the best available device
 - **Symbolic autodiff**: reverse-mode automatic differentiation on the AST, before compilation